 Now, let us consider the significance of the second condition, i.e., that the firm will only be truthful if it is sufficiently pessimistic about the story's validity.
-While truth telling entails a risk of being preempted, faking entails a different kind of risk: that of making an error and incurring penalty β .
+While truth telling entails a risk of being preempted, faking entails a different kidn of risk: that of making an error and incurring penalty β .
 Both of these risks depend on the belief p about the state.
-A higher belief p is associated with a lower risk of error and a higher risk of being preempted, both of which make faking relatively more appealing to the firm, and thus, make truth telling more difficult to sustain.
+A higher belief p is associated with both a lower risk of error and a higher risk of being preempted.
+Both of these make faking relatively more appealing to the firm, and consequently, make truth-telling more difficult to sustain.
 While it is immediate that a greater p implies a smaller risk of error, that it implies a greater risk of being preempted is less obvious.
-To see why this is true, note that if the story is true, a competitor may preempt for two different reasons: it has confirmed the story, or is faking.
+To see why, note that if the story is true, a competitor may preempt either because it has learned the story is true or it is faking.
 However, if the story is false, preemption is triggered solely by faking, and thus the risk of being preempted is lower.
-Thus, a firm who is more confident in the story will perceive its risk of being preempted to be greater.
+Thus, a firm who holds a greater p will perceive its risk of being preempted to be greater.

 While Proposition 1 pins down the conditions under which the firm is fully credible in equilibrium, it remains to characterize the firm's behavior when truth telling does not hold.
-To this end, we obtain a key result: the firm is faking, credibility must satisfy a particular ODE and limit condition.
+To this end, we obtain a key result: whenever not truth-telling, the firm's credibility must satisfy a particular ODE and limit condition.

 Proposition 2.
-In equilibrium, at all (p,n) on-path where $k_n \geq \beta$ or $p > p_n^ \equiv \frac{k_n - \beta}{k_n/n - \beta}$, the following ODE must be satisfied:
+In equilibrium, for all (p, n) on-path, if $k_n \ge \beta$, or $p > p_n^ \equiv \frac{k_n - \beta}{k_n/n - \beta}$, then the following ODE must be satisfied: